stevencmann2/stevencmann2/README.md

 ## Read Me

 I'm Steven, a Full Stack Web and Email Developer and graduate of the University of Texas Full Stack Web Development Bootcamp.
-As a Marketing Austomations Specialist, I'm looking forward to my new and exciting career in web development MarTech.
+As a Marketing Austomations Specialist, I'm looking forward to my new and exciting career in MarTech.
 Feel free to view my [portfolio](https://steven-mann-portfolio.netlify.app/) where many of my repositories and projects are listed.